 Gillia works as WA Charters’ Director of Development.
 In her role, she directs all fundraising activities at the organization.
 Before WA Charters, Gillia worked at Washington STEM, where she held increasingly responsible fundraising roles specializing in institutional giving and managed the philanthropic communications for the organization.
 Before Washington STEM, Gillia taught English in Italy for three years and worked in government aid and finance.
 Gillia holds a bachelor’s degree in Anthropology from the University of Washington and a master’s degree in Human Relations from the University of Oklahoma Advance Programs.
 She serves on the boards of the Puget Sound Grantwriters Association and E3 Washington.
 Contact Gillia at email@example.com.

-Rekha Bhatt is the Chief Program Officer at WA Charters.
-Rekha joined WA Charters in 2014 and created the Association’s school services arm.
-She oversees grant making to schools and supports the School Leadership and Design Fellowship, the Strong Start planning year program, and the True Measure Collaborative, a unique public-private consortium focused on inclusive practices.
+Rekha is the Chief Program Officer at WA Charters.
+Rekha joined the WA Charters team in 2014 and created the Association’s school services arm.
+She oversees start-up granting to schools and supports the School Leadership and Design Fellowship, the Strong Start planning year program, and the True Measure Collaborative, a unique public-private consortium focused on inclusive practices.
 Rekha has served as a strategic partner and judge for Startup Weekend EDU Seattle.
 Previously, she was a founding Director of Curriculum and Instruction at an independent charter school in Brooklyn and later served as the school’s founding Director of Operations.
 Rekha began her career as a Teach For America corps member in West Philadelphia, where she taught high school English.
 She holds an M.S.Ed in Urban Education from the University of Pennsylvania.
-Rekha enjoys bird watching with her husband and chasing her two-year-old daughter around the great playgrounds of Seattle.
-Contact Rekha at firstname.lastname@example.org
+Rekha enjoys bird watching and chasing her daughter around the great playgrounds of Seattle.
+Contact Rekha at firstname.lastname@example.org.

 Haid serves as Chief Financial Officer at WA Charters.
 Prior to joining WA Charters in April 2018, Haid was a manager at the public sector consulting firm Third Sector Intelligence (3SI).
 In her four years at 3SI, Haid worked with clients across the education spectrum – from early learning to post-secondary – to build sustainable solutions to complex problems through mission-driven and data-informed decision-making.
 Additionally, Haid has worked on K-12 funding issues in Washington state supporting the State Legislature, the City of Seattle, philanthropies, and nonprofits across the Puget Sound region.
 Prior to moving to Seattle to attend business school at UW in 2011, Haid spent six years instructing for Outward Bound and the National Outdoor Leadership School (NOLS) and working in the ski industry.